jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Resuming parsing after an error has occurred is complicated because, if done bady, it can lead to consequential errors, i.e. errors that are artifacts of the resumption rule or algorithm but not really errors in source text.
+Resuming parsing after an error has occurred is complicated because, if done badly, it can lead to consequential errors, i.e. errors that are artifacts of the resumption rule or algorithm but not really errors in source text.
 This can be quite confusing and if worst comes to worst one cannot trust any